DataDog/documentation/content/en/developers/marketplace.md

 The Datadog Development Toolkit command (`ddev`) allows you to create scaffolding when you are first developing your integration, by spinning up a skeleton of all the assets and metadata for your tile.

-Ensure that Python 3.8 or higher is installed.
+Ensure that Python 3.8 or higher is installed (https://www.python.org/downloads/).

+To avoid a range of potential environment conflicts, we recommend going into the directory where you cloned the repository and creating a simple virtual environment with the following command: `python3 -m pip install virtualenv --user`

-The latest released version may be installed from [PyPI][23]:
+The latest released version may then be installed from [PyPI][23]:

+`python -m pip install --upgrade "datadog-checks-dev[cli]"`

-`python -m pip install --upgrade "datadog-checks-dev[cli]`
+**Note:** if you are using Z shell, you may need to use escape characters: `python -m pip install --upgrade datadog-checks-dev\[cli\]`

 Set the location of to the cloned repository:

 #### Marketplace:

-`ddev config set marketplace /path/to/marketplace`
+`ddev config set marketplace /path/to/marketplace_directory` (For example: /Users/yourname/Documents/marketplace)

 `ddev config set repo marketplace`

 #### Integrations-Extras:

-`ddev config set extras /path/to/integrations-extras`
+`ddev config set extras /path/to/integrations-extras_directory` (For example: /Users/yourname/Documents/integrations-extras)

 `ddev config set repo extras`

 #### Tile Only Listing

 For standalone software and services--or if your integration is using the Datadog API and does not contain any Python code--the Development Toolkit supports a tile-only command.

+`cd` into the marketplace or integrations-extras directory and run:

-`ddev create -t`
+`ddev create -t tile "<Offering Name>"`

 #### Full Integration

-For the complete integration scaffolding run:
+For the complete integration scaffolding, `cd` into the the marketplace or integrations-extras directory and run:

-`ddev create <Offering Name>`
+`ddev create "<Offering Name>"`

 ### 5. Populate the Tile Scaffolding